 - A backpack – Chris and I both love our The North Face Recon Backpacks

 - Hiking boots are essential for all hikes in Colorado—sturdy, comfortable footwear.
 Chris loves his Merrells.
+I am breaking in a new pair of Oboz.

 - Fleece layer or puffy jacket (depending on the time of year) – If you are planning winter hikes in Colorado, you really need winter hiking equipment.